Economy of Texas: Forests

+Oil boom

 In 1901 the Gladys City Oil, Gas, and Manufacturing Company struck oil on Spindletop Hill in Beaumont.
 Though petroleum production was not new, this strike was by far the largest the world had ever seen.
 The find led to widespread exploration throughout Texas and neighboring states.
 By 1940 Texas was firmly established as the leading oil producer in the U.S.

 Texas remained largely rural until World War II though the success of the petroleum industry rapidly expanded the economy with heavy industry of many types taking root.
 The second world war created tremendous demand for petroleum and a variety of products that Texas was in a unique position to provide.
 By the end of the war Texas was one of the leading industrial states and the population had become predominantly urban.
 Additionally the economy had diversified sufficiently that, though petroleum was still the largest sector by the end of the war, the business community in the state was truly diverse.

-The Texas economy today relies largely on information technology, oil and natural gas, aerospace, defense, biomedical research, fuel processing, electric power, agriculture, and manufacturing.
+The economy of Texas relies largely on information technology, oil and natural gas, aerospace, defense, biomedical research, fuel processing, electric power, agriculture, and manufacturing.